-This post is an update to a November 2017 post by Michael Ng and David Wessel on the same topic.
+This post was most recently updated on August 30, 2021.
+It is based on a November 2017 post by Michael Ng and David Wessel on the same topic.

 Presidents of the regional Fed banks can serve until they’re 65, unless appointed after turning 55, in which case they can serve for a maximum of 10 years or until they’re 75, whichever comes first.
 Ms. Daly, appointed on October 1st, 2018, at the age of 55, falls into the second category, which means her term is up in October of 2028.